masterhorn/docs/_docs/tutorials/Volumes.md

 ## Attach/Detach volume

+### Attach volume

-- **Attach volume** To attach volume you must choose volume which has status `available` and click on side bar menu.
+To attach volume you must choose volume which has `available` status and click on side bar menu.

 ![](../../assets/img/Volumes/volume_page_11.png)

 In opened dropdown menu click on `Attach Volume` option.

-{% include alert.html type="info" title="Note:" content="For volume which has status available detach button will be disabled." %}
+{% include alert.html type="info" title="Note:" content="For volume which has status available **Detach Volume** button will be disabled." %}

 ![](../../assets/img/Volumes/volume_page_12.png)

-The attach button will open **Attach volume** window, which contains a field for selecting the instance to which the volume will be attached, and two buttons **Attach Volume** and **Cancel**:
+The attach button will open **Attach Volume** window, which contains a field for selecting the instance to which the volume will be attached, and two buttons **Attach Volume** and **Cancel**:

 ![](../../assets/img/Volumes/volume_page_13.png)

-When you choose the instance click on **Attach Volume** button
+After choosing an instance, click on **Attach Volume** button.

 ![](../../assets/img/Volumes/volume_page_14.png)